reicraftscodes/group-4-dissertation/README.md

 - [Results](#results)

 # Overview
-A comprehensive implementation of Convolutional Neural Network (CNN) for Facial Expression Recognition (FER) supporting RGB, Thermal, and Multimodal modalities
+A comprehensive implementation of a Convolutional Neural Network (CNN) for Facial Expression Recognition (FER), supporting RGB, thermal, and multimodal** inputs.
+This project uses a **pre-trained ShuffleNetV2** to train and evaluate multimodal data, providing a lightweight and efficient solution for low-end devices.

 ## Dataset
 ### Supported Emotions